Kylea Tink: Political career

-North Sydney's Independent launched in June of 2021, putting out a public call for candidates to unseat Liberal incumbent Trent Zimmerman.
+North Sydney's Independent launched in June 2021, putting out a public call for candidates to unseat Liberal incumbent Trent Zimmerman.
 Tink's name was one of the prospects put forward, and was interviewed by the group in "walking meetings" around parks in the area, due to the limitations of the COVID-19 lockdowns at the time.
 Tink declared her candidacy for North Sydney on 18 September 2021, having been selected by North Sydney's Independent and naming action on climate change as a key issue.
 Tink won the seat at the 2022 federal election, defeating Zimmerman 53–47 percent after preferences.

 Along with other independent politicians who won seats in the election, Tink was described as a teal independent.
 However, her colour of choice for campaigning is pink.

 The main focus of Tink's campaign was climate policy and equality in society.
 On 30 August 2022, it was publicly revealed by the media that she was a shareholder of two energy companies.
 Viva Energy Group, which among other things refines oil for Shell in Australia and owns Geelong Oil Refinery, and Beach Energy, an oil and gas exploration and production firm.
 This was brought to light after Tink published her declaration of interests, a requirement of all MPs.
 Opposition leader Peter Dutton criticised Tink's ownership of shares in energy companies, given her advocacy on climate change.

 In November 2022, Tink tabled her first private members bill advocating for cleaner, cheaper fuel, the Fuel and Vehicle Standards Legislation Amendment (Reducing Vehicle Pollution) Bill 2022.

 Tink supports a constitutionally enshrined Voice to Parliament and supported the "Yes" vote in the 2023 Australian Indigenous Voice referendum.

 In September 2024, the Australian Electoral Commission announced the abolition of Tink's seat of North Sydney, with its electorate spread across the divisions of Bradfield, Warringah and Bennelong.
 Though Tink initially did not rule out running for one of the divisions or for the Senate in the 2025 Australian federal election, she announced on 7 December 2024 that she would not run for the House of Representatives, instead endorsing independents Nicolette Boele for Bradfield and Zali Steggall for Warringah.
 In February 2025, Tink confirmed she would not run for the Senate.